 Markets and cooking courses

-Fresh markets are learning centres, and Chiang Mai has plenty of them.
-You can wander for hours learning about herbs, delicacies, cooking ingredients, curry pastes and lots of other things you probably have never seen before.
+Healthy food and agriculture play an essential part in our Thailand educational tours.
+Fresh markets are learning centers, and Chiang Mai has plenty of them.
+On the Warorot Market, you can wander for hours, learning about herbs, delicacies, cooking ingredients, curry pastes, and many other things you probably have never seen before.
 Each product has its own story.
 You will find Vietnamese pancakes, Indian curries, Burmese cakes, Chinese dumplings, and so on.
 The Thai kitchen is one of the most famous in the world.
-Without a doubt, Chiang Mai is the best place in Thailand for a cooking course.
+Undoubtedly, Chiang Mai is the best place in Thailand for a cooking course.
 We included market visits in our Chiang Mai Educational Tour.

-Chiang Mai History is not only limited to the history of Buddhist temples.
+History is an important component of our Thailand Educational Tours.
+Chiang Mai’s History is not only about visiting Buddhist temples.
 For centuries the city was part of a Burmese kingdom.
-The Burmese influences are still visible but you need an expert eye to differentiate this.
-In the early 19th century Chiang Mai was virtually depopulated; its ancient temples were in ruins.
-Under King Kawila Chiang Mai rose from the ashes: the city was “repopulated” and temples were reconstructed.
+The Burmese influences are still visible but are a bit under the surface.
+In the early 19th century, Chiang Mai was virtually depopulated after decades of war and unrest.
+Its ancient temples were in ruins.
+Under King Kawila, Chiang Mai rose from the ashes: the city was “repopulated,” and temples were reconstructed.
 It is an interesting story that you will not find in guidebooks.

-In the 19th century, Christian missionaries and other westerners started to arrive in Chiang Mai.
-They left a legacy.
-The McKean Senior Center is part of that legacy.
+In the 19th century, Christian missionaries and other westerners arrived in Chiang Mai, leaving a legacy such as the McKean Senior Center.
 This beautiful property on the Ping River should be on the list of Chiang Mai heritage sites.
 We take students on a bicycle ride through this former leprosy colony.
 The ride ends in Wiang Kum Kam, a ruined city that predates Chiang Mai.
-In short, we will show aspects of Chiang Mai history that most visitors miss out on, simply because no one takes them there.
+In short, we will show aspects of Chiang Mai’s history that most visitors miss out on simply because no one takes them there.